 Installing an interior drainage system removes the water but does not make the walls waterproof.
 You’ll need an external system that includes a French drain to reduce hydrostatic pressure and exterior waterproofing to protect the base.

-It’s a big job that involves excavating around the building, but if you have a base with multiple holes, it may be the best option.
+It’s a big job involving excavating around the building, but it may be the best option if you have a base with multiple holes.
 It also keeps the mess and water out of the finished basement, which could be the best option if you don’t want to rip it up.

 Thank you for reading How To Stop Water From Seeping Through Basement Walls